tomwaldnz/HomeAssistantExamples/README.md

 The automations work with home assistant `2024.6.1'.
 I have modified the automations very slightly to add them to this git repo, there may be minor errors from the copy / paste / edit process.

+I use [this Airtouch custom component](https://github.com/mihailescu2m/hass-airtouch4-platform).
+If I was starting again now I would look into [this component](https://github.com/TheNoctambulist/hass-airtouch) which is more actively maintained - though the component I use works perfectly and hasn't needed changes for months or maybe even years.

 ## Room / Area Controls
 A useful feature I developed is what I call "Room Controls".
 This lets me simply enable or disable automations for a room or resource using simple toggles.